jordiSpider/Weaver/README.md

 <details><summary><h3>Windows</h3></summary>

-> **Warning**
-> All commands must be executed from the root directory of the project.

-To perform a Weaver installation, you must follow the steps below:
+To perform a Weaver installation, follow the steps below:

-1. Open a CMD terminal as administrator.
+1. Open a CMD terminal as an administrator.

 2. (Optional) Install PowerShell.

     > **Warning**
-    > PowerShell installation requires system reboot.
+    > PowerShell installation requires system restart.

-    To install Chocolatey you need to have PowerShell v3+ installed.
-You can check your current version with the following command:
+    To install Chocolatey, you must have PowerShell v3+ installed.
+You can check your current version by running the following command:

     ```
     powershell.exe $PSVersionTable
     ```

-    If your current version is higher or equal to the required one you can continue with the installation, otherwise you should perform the following steps:
+    If your current version is higher than or equal to the required version, you can continue with the installation, otherwise you should follow the steps below:

-    1. Download the executable for installation.
+    1. Download the executable file for installation.
 Click [HERE](https://download.microsoft.com/download/E/7/6/E76850B8-DA6E-4FF5-8CCE-A24FC513FD16/Windows6.1-KB2506143-x64.msu) to download.

-    2. Start the installation by clicking on the downloaded executable.
+    2. Start the installation by clicking on the downloaded executable file.

 3. (Optional) Install .NET Framework.